Influences of Butanol Blends on Combustion and Emissions of a Small SI Engine 2018-32-0058

 The present paper shows some examples of the most important results.

 Jan Czerwinski, Martin Güdel, Danilo Engelmann, Martin Pechout

-Univ. of Applied Sciences Biel-Bienne, Technical University Of Liberec
+University of Applied Sciences Biel-Bienne, Technical University of Liberec

 SAE/JSAE Small Engine Technology Conference